 Be Aware of Time - Adhere to a Time Schedule

 It is up to each team member to control the time allotted for interviews.
-Interviews with individuals are generally scheduled for 20 minutes while those with groups are generally scheduled for 30-45 minutes.
-Try to keep the interviews within the allotted time frame.
-It is important that all team members honor the schedule prepared by the institution.
-It usually represents many hours of work and many individuals have made special arrangements to be present and interviewed.
+Interviews are generally scheduled for no less than approximately 30 minutes, with larger groups needing up to 45 minutes to an hour. .
+Best practice, for site visits that are conducted virtually, is that interviews will need approximately 45 minutes and should not exceed 20 people.
+Team members should try to keep the interviews within the allotted time frame.
+It is important that all team members honor the schedule prepared by the institution as it represents many hours of work and many individuals have made special arrangements to be present and interviewed.
 If there is a need to eliminate or rearrange some interviews, be sure to discuss this with the team lead and state consultant.
-Under no circumstances may a team member unilaterally cancel an interview.
-In all cases, the cancellation of interviews needs to be done with caution and after discussion with the team lead and State consultant who will then inform the institution, if appropriate.
+Under no circumstances should a team member unilaterally cancel an interview.
+In all cases, the cancellation of interviews needs to be done with caution and after discussion with the team lead and State consultant who will then inform the institution.

 Ask a Summary Question

-Most interviewees will have thought about this interview in advance and may have issues they want to mention.
+Some interviewees will have thought about their interview in advance and may have issues they want to mention.
 Invite them to do so at the end of the interview to ensure they have provided all the information they can.
+For example, “Is there anything that I haven’t asked that you would like to share?”

 Cross-Check Information

-It is necessary to get information from a variety of sources, such as candidates or participants, master teachers, public school administrators, student teaching supervisors, support providers, student teachers and program completers, and employers of completers and then cross-check the validity of the information.
+It is necessary to get information from a variety of sources, such as current candidates, cooperating teachers, public school administrators, student teaching supervisors, mentor teachers, program completers, and employers of completers and then cross-check the validity of the information.
 This is part of the triangulation strategy discussed below.

 Relate Non-Specific Comments to Specific Standards

 Answers are sometimes general and experiential rather than factual.
 Verify that the answer relates to specific program standards.
 Avoid accepting hearsay statements or comments that are overly vague.
-Remember that some interviewees will have "axes to grind."
+Remember that some interviewees will have an "axe to grind."
 Do not allow individuals with personal issues to consume valuable reviewer time.
-While it might be difficult during a site visit to distinguish between those with “axes to grind” and those with legitimate concerns about a program, a reviewer must consider individual comments during an interview session in context with the totality of the evidence he or she is reviewing and with information reported by other team members.
+While it might be difficult during a site visit to distinguish between those with an “axe to grind” and those with legitimate concerns about a program, a reviewer must consider individual comments during an interview session in context with the totality of the evidence they are reviewing and with information reported by other team members.

 Use Stimulated Recall